mcuringa/think-js/iteration.md

    it is modified by the _final expression_ and may be modified in the _loop body_.

 reassignment
-:  The ability of _variables_ to be assigned a new value after they have been declared.
+:  The ability of _variables_ to be given (assigned) a new value after they have been declared.